 Surface Our Patient is On:

 This is usually a bed or mat.
 Make sure the height of the mat is at least at waist height.
 This way you won’t have to bend forward.
 It is a good idea to have a patient on the treatment table, exercise mat or hospital bed.
 We can adjust the height of these surfaces based on our needs.
 Having a stepping stool is also a safe option for elderly patients.

-Provide appropriate support to head and neck of the patient.
+Provide appropriate support to the head and neck of the patient.
 Raising the head up is crucial for cardiopulmonary and neurological disorders to prevent hyperextension of the neck.
-You can raise the head of the patient either by raising the head of bed or mat or by placing a therapy bolster under patient’s head.
+You can raise the head of the patient either by raising the head of bed or mat or by placing a therapy bolster under the patient’s head.
 Checking vitals before and after the treatment should be a norm of the practice.

 Equipment for documentation:

 We all need to document and read the records.
-Each profession may be using a different technology.
+Each profession may be using different technology.
 It helps to use proper sitting ergonomics while using laptops or desktops to document.
 A standing workstation is another good option to consider.
 We should also be following correct ergonomics for lifting and carrying heavy objects while working.

 We, as Healthcare professionals work hard to take care of our patients on a daily basis.
 Therefore, it is crucial that we take care of ourselves as well.
 Hope this article helps improve your day to day work and prevent the typical aches and pains that are common in the profession!!